Human (Brandy album): Critical reception

-While Human became Norwood's first effort not to be nominated for a Grammy Award in any category, it received generally favorable reviews from music critics, averaging a 67 out of a 100 among averaged reviews on Metacritic.
+While Human became Brandy's first effort not to be nominated for a Grammy Award in any category, it received generally favorable reviews from music critics, averaging a 67 out of a 100 among averaged reviews on Metacritic.
 Sarah Rodman of The Boston Globe complimented the album as appropriately rich and varied: "It's better than good enough.
 It's a light, breezy listen that shows off Brandy's resilience, humility, joy, and vibrancy."
 She especially highlighted Jerkins' input on the album: "Jerkins manages to bring out the expressive best in her pleasantly raspy vocalizing."
-The Guardian writer Alex Macpherson noted Human "a thoughtful, intimate work on which Norwood sings movingly about fragility and fear," giving it four and a half stars out of five, while Andy Kellman of AllMusic called the album Norwood's "most platitudinal" and "least enjoyable release in her catalog," adding: "Brandy is clearly in a comfort zone that enables her to open up more than ever [...]
+Alex Macpherson from The Guardian called Human "a thoughtful, intimate work on which Brandy sings movingly about fragility and fear," giving it four and a half stars out of five, while Erika Ramirez, writing for Vibe found that the album "radiates as a triumphant return.
+Her depth and sincerity indeed prove that Brandy is perfectly human."

+Andy Kellman of AllMusic called the album Brandy's "most platitudinal" and "least enjoyable release in her catalog," adding: "Brandy is clearly in a comfort zone that enables her to open up more than ever [...]
 Human is nothing if not a serious album.
 But it could very well be her most useful one."
 He gave the album three and half stars out of five.
-Billboard magazine said that "while Human is missing the sassy Brandy we know and love from such tracks like 'I Wanna Be Down' and 'Talk About Our Love,' we can still appreciate the much-needed solace of setting personal turmoil to memorable music."
+Mariel Concepcion from Billboard said that "while Human is missing the sassy Brandy we know and love from such tracks like "I Wanna Be Down" and "Talk About Our Love," we can still appreciate the much-needed solace of setting personal turmoil to memorable music."
+In his review for Entertainment Weekly, Henry Goldblatt noted "the huskiness that defined Brandy's prior work has been replaced by wispier and higher tones.
+The result is pleasant but far less ambitious than her last CD, 2004's Afrodisiac."